 At The Dyson Institute, we put the health and wellbeing of students at the centre of all that we do.
 We create an environment in which students feel supported, while curating opportunities to develop personally and professionally throughout the programme – ensuring they don’t just survive, they thrive.

 As Student Support Advisor you’ll be on the front line, delivering a personalised development and wellbeing experience to the Undergraduates you support.
-Through regular 1:1s, you’ll support each Undergraduate to reach their personal and professional goals through coaching.
-You’ll also use your skills to support and signpost them as they navigate life as an Undergraduate – from homesickness to finding new accommodation, and from disability support to financial concerns.
+You’ll support one cohort of around 40 Undergraduates through every stage of their experience at The Dyson Institute - you'll be looking after our second cohort of students, currently in their second year.
+You’ll spend roughly 50% of your time in regular 1:1s, supporting each undergraduate to reach their personal and professional goals.
+You’ll use your coaching skills to support and signpost them as they navigate life as an undergraduate – from homesickness to finding new accommodation, and from disability support to financial concerns.

-You’ll be involved in organising proactive development and wellbeing campaigns, with support from the wider Undergraduate Experience team and the elected Representatives that sit on our student-led Undergraduate Experience Committee.
+The rest of your time will be spent working on Undergraduate Experience and wellbeing projects, such as organise proactive development and wellbeing campaigns, with support from the wider Undergraduate Experience team and the elected Representatives that sit on our student-led Undergraduate Experience Committee.

 You’ll be based on the Dyson technology campus in Malmesbury and will report into the Undergraduate Experience Manager.

 - Providing a support triage service – being the first port of call for students, signposting to the appropriate support where necessary.
 Students may seek support in any of the following areas, among others: